kubeflow/website/content/docs/pipelines/sdk/output-viewer.md

 from the given `source` path, using the `schema` to parse the data.
 The `labels` provide the names of the classes to be plotted on the x and y axes.

-You can optionally specify `'storage': 'inline'` to embed raw content of cm_file as a string in `source` field directly.
+Specify `'storage': 'inline'` to embed raw content of the confusion matrix csv file as a string in `source` field directly.

 **Example:**